 Between Peace and War

 Contemporary security policy discourse in the United States, and in the West in general, is characterized by pessimism about a new and poorly understood way of war, referred to by many labels, but often called gray zone conflict.
-The United States Special Operations Command (SOCOM) recently updated its definition of the gray zone (Bragg 2017):
+The United States Special Operations Command (SOCOM) defines gray zone conflict as (Bragg 2017):

 a conceptual space between peace and war occurring when actors purposefully use single or multiple elements of power to achieve political-security objectives with activities that are typically ambiguous or cloud attribution and exceed the threshold of ordinary competition, yet intentionally fall below the level of large-scale direct military conflict and threaten US and allied interests by challenging, undermining, or violating international customs, norms, or laws.

-Russian activities in Ukraine have been described as a strategy of hybrid warfare that occurs when the belligerent has escalation dominance and revisionist aims (Lanoszka 2016; Marten 2015; Thomas 2015).
-Outside of the Ukranian context, broader concerns about Russian gray zone activities paint a dismal picture, arguing that Russia’s declining military power and new, cheaper forms of warfare will sponsor increased aggression against NATO and the West (Charap 2015).
-This view holds that states can deploy gray zone tactics strategically to work around their adversaries’ red lines to achieve coercive bargaining success without triggering escalation (Altman 2017; Jackson 2017; Lin-Greenberg 2017).

 Amidst evolving definitions, a recurring dilemma for policy makers has not been whether to respond to gray zone aggression, but how.
 In the last decade of the Cold War, Secretary of State Schultz argued that the United States needed a strategy to counter ambiguous warfare that made it unambiguous America would fight back (Schultz 1986).
 Contemporary US policy makers have similarly decided that whether new or renewed, gray zone aggression requires a strategic response characterized by countering misinformation (Paul and Matthews 2016), adapting to risk sensitivity (Maxwell 2016), and responding with non-military means where gray zone conflict resists military solutions (Galeotti 2016).

 Historical Conceptions of Limited War

-While it is conventional (and convenient) to think of peace and war as dichotomous, discrete outcomes, observers have long recognized that tension and violence exist on a spectrum (Lebow 2010), even as the relevant descriptive language is often consistent.
+While it is conventional (and convenient) to think of peace and war as dichotomous, discrete outcomes, observers have long recognized that tension and violence exist on a spectrum (Lebow 2010), even as the relevant descriptive language evolves.
 The Cold War featured three distinct threads of thought dealing with limited war: aggressive peacetime competition and intelligence operations vis-a-vis the Soviet Union (war limited by ends), conventional war in the shadow of nuclear weapons (war limited by costs - i.e., deterrence), and low-intensity conflict with irregular forces (war limited by means).
 After the Cold War, only the last of these received consistent attention, especially after the United States found itself engaged in Afghanistan and Iraq and practitioners began to dust off old texts looking for lessons about counterinsurgency.
 The novelty of gray zone conflict today, involving capable near-peer competitors exploiting new intelligence capabilities, in many ways represents a return to the two preceding themes.
 Indeed, one of the key insights that inhabits these earlier literatures, but which to our knowledge was never made explicit, involves the need to distinguish between types of limited war in order to apply appropriate policies.
-Treating a war of limited ends as one limited by costs or vice versa invites failure.

 Wars Limited by Ends

-In a government memorandum, George Kennan ((Kennan 1948) discussed limited war between peer competitors when he emphasized that both overt and covert political warfare could play a role in Western long-term strategic competition with the Soviet Union.
+In a government memorandum, George Kennan (1948) discussed limited war between peer competitors when he emphasized that both overt and covert political warfare could play a role in Western long-term strategic competition with the Soviet Union.